History & Overview Annual Report President's Pages Center News Community Affairs

 Clinical Summary

 Bladder wrack is a seaweed prevalent on the Atlantic and Pacific coasts from Europe to Asia.
-It is often referred to as brown kelp but it should not be confused with "kelp," another species of seaweed.
-Bladder wrack is consumed as food and medicine and is a rich source of iodine.
-It is used in traditional medicine to treat hypothyroidism due to iodine deficiency and has been proposed as a weight loss supplement.
-No clinical studies have verified this effect.
-Bladder wrack and related seaweed species demonstrate anti-estrogenic effects.
-It is believed responsible for the reduced risk of estrogen-related cancers in Asian populations (1) and may improve menstrual symptoms (1).
-Further studies are needed to clarify such effects.
+It is often referred to as brown kelp but it should not be confused with “kelp,” another species of seaweed.
+Bladder wrack is consumed as food and medicine, and is a rich source of iodine.
+It is used in traditional medicine to treat hypothyroidism due to iodine deficiency.
+It is also promoted as a dietary supplement for weight loss.

 Food Sources